-Can you help us help doctors prevent stroke and dementia?
+Can you help doctors prevent stroke and dementia?

-If you are aged 65 and over and attending a UK Biobank imaging assessment (MRI) appointment, you may be asked if you would be prepared to help us learn more about a common heart rhythm disturbance.
-Professor Barbara Casadei from Oxford University, who leads the heart monitoring study, explains why this is so important.
+If you are aged 65 and over you may be asked if you would be prepared to help us learn more about the impact that heart rhythm disturbances, such as atrial fibrillation (AFib), may have on your cardiovascular health and cognitive function.
+AFib is common, is often intermittent and free of symptoms, and may lead to stroke, heart failure and cognitive decline.
+British Heart Foundation Professor Barbara Casadei from Oxford University explains why this is important.

-The heart monitoring device is known as the BodyGuardian® MINI (pictured) and is provided by a company called Preventice Technologies.
-The heart monitor is wireless, about 17cm long and weighs just 35g.
-The heart monitor is held on by a special adhesive, so some men may require a small area of chest hair to be shaved.
-The heart monitor is waterproof and can be safely submerged in water as deep as 3 feet so can be worn whilst showering, bathing and swimming.
-The heart monitor should not interfere with day to day activities.
+The heart monitor we use is known as the BodyGuardian® MINI (pictured) and is provided by a company called Preventice Technologies.
+The monitor is wireless, about 17cm long and weighs just 35g.
+It is held on by a special adhesive, so some men may require a small area of chest hair to be shaved.
+The monitor is waterproof and can be safely submerged in water as deep as 3 feet, so it can be worn whilst showering, bathing and swimming, and should not interfere with day to day activities.

 Vital research to advance our knowledge of abnormal heart rhythm